 Pour the batter into the tube pan, smoothing the top.

 until a toothpick inserted into the center of the cake comes out clean.
 Remove

-placing the inner tube on the top of flat topped glass or bowl.
+by placing the inner tube on the top of a flat topped bowl.
 Allow the

 cake to cool completely before unmolding (about one hour).
-Run a flat metal spatula or sharp
+To remove the

 pan.
 Run the spatula along the bottom and center core of the pan.
 Invert the